Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 **Type:** Melee weapon
 **Properties:** **:weapon-prop-reach: Reach**, **:weapon-prop-versatile: Versatile**; No **:weapon-prop-heavy: Heavy** property

 While holding the weapon, when you take the **:rsc-a: Dash**{ .rsc } action, you can choose a creature that you can see and move torwards it in a straight line without provoking Opportunity Attack, and make one Melee attack against as part of the same action.
+You have **:d20-adv: Advantage**{ .d20 } on this attack

 ---